fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 color.
 It also shows failure and error tracebacks during execution, and has a cool progress bar to the right of the shell.

-A test without sugar is shownon page 168.

 5. https://pypi.python.org/pypi/pytest-sugar

 ![](./images/168-25.png)